 When Will Apple Launch a Foldable iPhone?

 There's no concrete evidence at this time that a foldable iPhone is in the works for a near future launch.
-A note from a Bank of America Merrill Lynch analyst in 2018 suggested a foldable iPhone would come in 2020.
+A note from a Bank of America Merrill Lynch analyst in 2018 suggested a foldable iPhone would come in 2020, but that did not happen.

 What Will Apple's Foldable iPhone Look Like?